Thursday, 31 July 2025

 Beside the earlier nipple dial, there is another later version dial that has a similarly attractive brown tone but features larger markers and is signed “Swiss Made,” indicating it is from a later period and features Super-LumiNova lume.

 In addition to the Rootbeer bezel and dial, there are also black bezel plus black dial and also black bezel with gold dial.
+I personally love the root beer dial.

 Above is another with Yellow Gold Serti Diamond Ruby dial.